caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 var output = values.Select(x => x * 2);
 ```

 As I said, we don't need to specify that we are calling `Select<double, double>()` and equally we don't need to specify the type of the lambda parameter.
-One thing to note, though, is that although our input type is `double[]`, the output type is not&mdash;it's `IEnumerable<double>`, so you are quite limited in the API available to you.
-LINQ comes with helper methods `ToList<T>()` and `ToArray<T>()` which will construct sequences of either of those types from an `IEnumerable<T>` to make life easier.
+One thing to note, though, is that although our input type is `double[]`, the output type is not&mdash;it's `IEnumerable<double>`, so you are a little more limited in the API available to you.
+LINQ comes with helper methods `ToList<T>()` and `ToArray<T>()` which will construct sequences of either of those types from an `IEnumerable<T>` to make life easier&mdash;although on the other hand, developers often fall into the trap of wastefully calling these when they don't need to.
 The specific type returned by `Select()` will be an internal type of the LINQ provider, and it will likely be a type that encapsulates the arguments passed to it but defers actual execution of the lambda until it is enumerated over, to reduce the need to allocate intermediate storage for large sequences&mdash;we'll discuss the consequences of this later.

 ```
 double[] values = new[] { 0.6, 7.2, 138.94, -8642.8 };